Skip to content

 Limitations

 The diffusers backend is a black-box adapter.
 Its primary focus is to serve diffusion models online.
 Currently, the following features are NOT yet supported.
-It is not guaranteed whether they will be supported in the future.
+Community contributions are welcome to add these features when they can be implemented with clear Diffusers or vLLM-Omni behavior.

 • CFG parallel execution